AxisCommunications/acap-runtime/CONTRIBUTING.md

 The repo has a CI/CD workflow setup that includes testing of the codebase.
 The steps of the workflow are, for each architecture:

-1. Build the ACAP Runtime [test suite][test-suite] docker image and push to Docker Hub.
+1. Build the ACAP Runtime [test suite][test-suite] Docker image and push to Docker Hub.
-2. Pull the test suite image and run it on an external device.
+2. Pull the test suite Docker image and run it on an external device.
-3. Build the ACAP Runtime docker image and push to Docker Hub.
+3. Build the ACAP Runtime Docker image and push to Docker Hub.
-4. Build the ACAP Runtime containerized docker image and push to Docker Hub.
+4. Build the ACAP Runtime containerized Docker image and push to Docker Hub.

 The workflow should be possible to run from a fork with the following updates: